Big Hero 6 (2014) - Review

 bighero6_04.png

 Baymax, as he appears prominently on the cover art for Big Hero 6, is the star of this film.
-Most of the humor and charm come from his interactions with the world and other characters.
-Some of the jokes are genuinely funny, like his immediate responses to Hiro’s grunts after he stubs his toe and get covered in toy models, or in how he tries to repair himself with some tape.
+Most of the humor and charm comes from his interactions with the world and other characters.
+Some of the jokes are genuinely funny, like his immediate responses to Hiro’s grunts after he stubs his toe and gets covered in toy models, or how he tries to repair himself with some tape.
 He’s a well-defined character who basically carries the film from beginning to end.

 I can’t say the same for the other characters, unfortunately.
 Hiro is a developed enough protagonist, as the death of his brother adds a layer of sadness to his character that defines and propels him through the movie until the point at which his motivations have to change into something more positive.
 However, when the moment comes for him to reconcile with his loss and stop looking for some sort of cathartic revenge over his brother’s loss, it happens just a little too fast.
 It’s handled well, but I think the speed at which everything transitions to the final act happens too quickly for the gravity of his decision to settle in.